CompEphys-team/Closed-loop-AON/README.md

 **MicroManager**: https://micro-manager.org

 Used for hardware control.
 We couple our sCMOS Hamamatsu ORCA-Flash2.8 camera with MicroManager and perform fluorescence imaging.
 MicroManager has scripting option which gives user the power to further extend its capabilities.
-For purpose of closed-loop experiment, we have constructed a script for fast image capturing and communication between MicroManager and image analysis software (see CaImAn below).
+For purpose of closed-loop experiment, we have constructed a script for fast image acquisition and simultaneous communication between MicroManager and image analysis software (see CaImAn below).

 **CaImAn**: https://caiman.readthedocs.io/en/master/Overview.html